|Wonderwall Music - Front Cover||Wonderwall Music - Rear Cover|

 Rij Ram Desad - Harmonium nad tablatarang

-All the English titles were recorded in London in December 1967, and the Indian titles were recorded in E.M.I.'s studios in Bombay between 9th and 17th January 1968 (incidentally, the same sessions produced the backing track for "The Inner Light").
+All the English titles were recorded in London in December 1967, and the Indian titles were recorded in E.M.I.'s studios in

 The album sleeve was designed by Bob Gill, John Kelly and Alan Aldridge, with the front cover painting by Bob Gill.